intrepidMe/Bounce-project-game/README.md

 This is a simple python game,
-to run it, you need to download the code and all the other files.
-Then open the python file, and run the code.
+to run it, you need to download the zip file, then you need to open up the python file and run it.